sarachitgaran/Autocore/README.md

-My project at LBI for Network medicine: Testing the therapeutic utility of AutoCore in rare AI/AIF diseases.
+My project at LBI for Network Medicine: Testing the therapeutic utility of AutoCore in rare AI/AIF diseases.

 I fetched raw bulk RNA-Seq data of different rare disease including: